After China-induced price spike, coal set to resume long-term decline

 However, there have been several Chinese policy changes since, surprising traders and contributing to a price slump in late 2016 and earlier this year.

-Singapore-listed commodity merchant Noble Group, a major global coal trader, reported a $129.3 million loss in May for the first quarter this year to which coal prices heavily contributed.
+Singapore-listed commodity merchant Noble Group (NOBG.SI), a major global coal trader, reported a $129.3 million loss in May for the first quarter this year to which coal prices heavily contributed.

 China had cut coal capacity by 111 million tonnes by the end of June, representing 74 percent of its target for this year.